hyf-Group2-fp/Just4Giving/planning/backlog.md

 #### Translator:

-- As a user (giver or needer) I want to be able to translate posts in a language I speak.
+- As a user (giver or needer) I want to be able to translate posts in a language I speak